Skip to main content

 Quick Summary

-From predictive offers to dynamic itineraries, the industry is shifting towards a one-to-one marketing model that puts the traveller—not the transaction—at the centre.
+From predictive offers to dynamic itineraries, the tourism industry is shifting towards a one-to-one marketing model that puts the traveller—not the transaction—at the centre.

 REGISTRATION NOW LIVE Book Your Stand